mvarshney/simjs-source/trunk/docs/basics.rst

 ===========================

 There is a lot to be said on Discrete Event Simulations that can be covered here.
-We refer to the excellent article at `Wikipedia <http://en.wikipedia.org/wiki/Discrete_event_simulation>`_ and the references therein as an entry point to this interesting field of Computer Science.
+We refer the readers to the excellent article at `Wikipedia <http://en.wikipedia.org/wiki/Discrete_event_simulation>`_ and the references therein as an entry point to this interesting field of Computer Science.

 Briefly speaking, Discrete Event Simulation (DES) is a technique to *model* a complex system in order to study its behavior.
-The system is modeled as collection of *states* that change over time.
+The system is modeled as a collection of *states* that change over time.
 Within DES, the time advances in discrete steps.

-A typical model of a system includes (a) *entities*, which are the active actors in the system and encapsulate the state and logic of the system operations, (b) *resources*, which are consumed by the entities, (c) *communication* primitives, to coordinate actions between entities across time, and of course, (d) *statistics*, which is the output of a simulation run.
+A typical model of a system includes (a) *entities*, which are the active actors in the system and encapsulate the state and logic of the system components, (b) *resources*, which are consumed by the entities, (c) *communication* primitives, to coordinate actions between entities across time, and of course, (d) *statistics*, which is the output of a simulation run.

 As we will see shortly, the SIM.JS library provides support for entities, resources (of two types: Facility and Buffer), communication (via Timers, Events and Messages) and statistics (with Data Series, Time Series and Population statistics).